Danny Farquhar

 Daniel Andres Farquhar (/ˈfɑrkwɑr/ FAR-quar; born February 17, 1987) is an American former professional baseball pitcher.
-He played for the Toronto Blue Jays, Seattle Mariners, Tampa Bay Rays and Chicago White Sox before retiring on July 31, 2019.
+He played for the Toronto Blue Jays, Seattle Mariners, Tampa Bay Rays, and Chicago White Sox from 2011 to 2018.
+He had a brain aneurysm during his final game.
+Farquhar is the assistant pitching coach for the Seattle Mariners.

 Amateur career

 Farquhar attended Archbishop Edward A. McCarthy High School in Southwest Ranches, Florida, where he played for the school's baseball team as a pitcher and outfielder.
 He batted .436 as a sophomore.
-As an outfielder, Farquhar was named to the All-District Second Team in 2004, his junior year.
-As a senior, he had a 0.89 earned run average (ERA), a school record.
+As an outfielder, he was named to the All-District Second Team in 2004, his junior year.
+As a senior, he had a 0.89 earned run average (ERA), setting a school record.
+He was teammates with future MLB catcher Alex Avila and threw a no-hitter to Avila in 2005.

-Farquhar enrolled in college at the University of Louisiana at Lafayette, where he played for the Louisiana Ragin' Cajuns baseball team, competing in the Sun Belt Conference.
+Farquhar attended the University of Louisiana at Lafayette, where he played for the Louisiana Ragin' Cajuns baseball team.
 As a college freshman, he had a 6–1 win–loss record with four saves and a 2.17 ERA.
 He led the Sun Belt Conference in ERA.
-In 2007, as a sophomore, Farquhar went 6–3 with six saves, a 3.08 ERA and 115 strikeouts to 22 walks in 87 2/3 innings pitched.
+In 2007 as a sophomore, Farquhar went 6–3 with six saves, a 3.08 ERA and 115 strikeouts to 22 walks in 87 2/3 innings pitched.
 He was fourth in the conference in ERA and second in strikeouts.
-After the 2007 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+After the season, he played collegiate summer baseball in Massachusetts with the Harwich Mariners of the Cape Cod Baseball League.
 As a junior, he had a 3–8 record with a 4.95 ERA.

 Professional career

 Toronto Blue Jays

-The Toronto Blue Jays selected Farquhar in the tenth round, with the 309th overall selection, of the 2008 MLB draft.
-He signed with Toronto and made his professional debut with the Auburn Doubledays of the Class A-Short Season New York–Penn League.
-He was promoted to the Lansing Lugnuts of the Class A Midwest League during the season.
+The Toronto Blue Jays selected Farquhar in the tenth round, with the 309th overall selection of the 2008 MLB draft.
+After signing with Toronto, he made his professional debut with the Auburn Doubledays of the Low-A New York–Penn League.
+He was promoted to the Lansing Lugnuts of the Single-A Midwest League during the season.
 He finished 2008 with 2–2 win–loss record, 32 1/3 innings pitched (IP), and a 1.95 ERA.
-In 2009, he started the season with the Dunedin Blue Jays of the Class A-Advanced Florida State League and finished the season with the New Hampshire Fisher Cats of the Class AA Eastern League.
+He began the 2009 season with the Dunedin Blue Jays of the High-A Florida State League and finished the season with the New Hampshire Fisher Cats of the Double-A Eastern League.
 In 2009, Farquhar had a 2–4 record, 1.87 ERA and 22 saves, in 62 2/3 innings pitched.

-The Blue Jays traded Farquhar to the Oakland Athletics along with Trystan Magnuson for outfielder Rajai Davis after the 2010 season.
-He threw eight innings without allowing a run for the Sacramento River Cats of the Class AAA Pacific Coast League (PCL), before the Athletics traded him to the Blue Jays in exchange for reliever David Purcey on April 18.
-The Blue Jays assigned him to the Las Vegas 51s of the PCL.
+He returned to the Fisher Cats in 2010, pitching to a 3.52 ERA while striking out 79 but walking 42 in 76 2/3 innings.
+He pitched in the Arizona Fall League after the season.